 Volleyball is the only fall sport affected by the construction.
 While the resurfacing took place, the volleyball team played scheduled home matches at off-campus venues.

-Before view of the Sports Center gym floor.
+Before (above) and after (below) views of the Sports Center gym floor.

 The University of Pittsburgh at Johnstown is marking its 90th anniversary well as the 50th year of the campus in its Richland Township location.
 Pitt-Johnstown was founded in 1927 and is the first and largest regional campus of the University of Pittsburgh.
 Pitt-Johnstown is recognized by the Princeton Review as a “Best in the Northeast” college, by G.I.
 Jobs as a “Military Friendly School,” and by Pennsylvania Business Central as a "Top 100 Organization.”
 The distinctive combination of Pitt-Johnstown’s people, programs, and place results in exceptional performance in preparing students for career and professional success.
 Pitt-Johnstown is the regional leader, educating for success in the Real World.